harshitsharmas84/Ecommerce-Follow-Along/README.md

   - `uploads/`: Directory for storing uploaded files.
   - `index.js`: Main server file handling API requests.
   - `package.json`: Manages backend dependencies.

+## 📝 Milestone 27: My Orders Page (Frontend)

+In this milestone, we focused on enhancing the user experience by providing a dedicated page where users can view their order history.

+**Objectives Achieved:**

+-   **'My Orders' Page Creation:** Developed a new frontend component/page (`MyOrdersPage.js` or similar) specifically for displaying the logged-in user's orders.
+-   **API Integration:** Implemented logic within the frontend page to send an authenticated GET request to the `/api/orders/my-orders` backend endpoint upon page load.
+-   **User-Specific Data Fetching:** Ensured the request includes necessary authentication details (like a JWT token) so the backend can identify the user and return only *their* orders.
+-   **Order History Display:** Rendered the fetched list of orders on the page, typically showing key information like Order ID, Date, Total Amount, and Status for each order.
+-   **Navigation Enhancement:** Added a "My Orders" link to the main navigation bar (e.g., in the `Navigation.js` component) to allow users easy access to their order history page.

+This milestone allows users to conveniently track and review their past purchases within the application.

+### 📂 Folder Structure (Highlighting M27 additions/modifications)

+The project structure remains largely the same, with key additions/updates in the frontend for this milestone:

+-   `frontend/`: Contains the React application.
+  -   `public/`: Static assets like HTML files.
+  -   `src/`: React components and related files.
+    -   `Components/`: Contains the React components.
+      -   `Login/`: Contains the LoginPage component.
+      -   `SignUp/`: Contains the SignUpPage component.
+      -   `UserList/`: Contains the UserList component.
+      -   `Navigation/`: Contains the **updated** Navigation component (added 'My Orders' link).
+      -   `ProductCard.js`: Contains the ProductCard component.
+      -   `HomePage.js`: Contains the HomePage component.
+      -   `ProductForm.js`: Contains the ProductForm component.
+      -   `EditProductForm.js`: Contains the EditProductForm component.
+      -   `MyProducts.js`: Contains the MyProducts component.
+      -   `ProductInfo.js`: Contains the ProductInfo component.
+      -   `Cart.js`: Contains the Cart component.
+      -   `ProfilePage.js`: Contains the ProfilePage component.
+      -   `AddressForm.js`: Contains the AddressForm component.
+      -   `SelectAddress.js`: Contains the SelectAddress component.
+      -   `OrderConfirmation.js`: Contains the OrderConfirmation component.
+      -   `OrderSummary.js`: Contains the OrderSummary component.
+      -   `OrderList.js`: Contains the OrderList component (Potentially reused or refactored from M26, might be for Admins).
+      -   `OrderDetail.js`: Contains the OrderDetail component.
+      -   `MyOrdersPage.js`: **(New)** Contains the component to display the current user's orders.
+    -   `App.js`: Main application component (Routes updated for MyOrdersPage).
+    -   `index.js`: Entry point for the React app.
+  -   `package.json`: Manages frontend dependencies.
+  -   `tailwind.config.js`: Configuration for Tailwind CSS.
+-   `backend/`: Contains the Node.js server.
+  -   `controllers/`: Contains controllers (orderController.js handles `/my-orders`).
+  -   `models/`: Contains the userModel.js, productModel.js, and orderModel.js files.
+  -   `routes/`: Contains routes (orderRoutes.js includes the `/my-orders` endpoint).
+  -   `middlewares/`: Contains the errorHandler.js and authMiddleware.js files (authMiddleware used to protect `/my-orders`).
+  -   `uploads/`: Directory for storing uploaded files.
+  -   `index.js`: Main server file handling API requests.
+  -   `package.json`: Manages backend dependencies.

+## 📝 Milestone 28: Order Cancellation Feature

+In this milestone, the following objectives were achieved:

+- **Cancel Order Button:** Added a cancel button to orders in the My Orders page, allowing users to cancel orders that haven't been delivered yet.
+- **Conditional Display:** Implemented logic to only display the cancel button for orders that are not already cancelled.
+- **Cancel Order Endpoint:** Created a backend endpoint that receives the order ID and updates the order status to "Cancelled".
+- **Order Status Update:** Modified the order status in the database when a cancellation request is received.
+- **User Experience Enhancement:** Provided immediate visual feedback when an order is cancelled by refreshing the order list.

+### 📂 Folder Structure

+The project is organized as follows:

+- `frontend/`: Contains the React application.
+  - `src/`: React components and related files.
+    - `Components/`: Contains the React components.
+      - `MyOrders.js`: Updated with cancel order functionality.

+- `backend/`: Contains the Node.js server.
+  - `controllers/`: Contains controllers including orderController.js with new cancelOrder function.
+  - `routes/`: Contains routes including orderRoutes.js with new cancel-order endpoint.